tarquin-the-brave/blog/content/posts/generating-config-reference-rust-cli.md

 ![](/images/rust-docs-config-ref/cli1html.png)

-The "rendered JSON Schema" approach had an advantage over the "Rust docs" approach, for generating a reference for the config file, as the `serde` annotations that mapped the Rust representation to the representation the user sees were taken account of.
+When generating a reference for the config file, the "rendered JSON Schema" approach had an advantage over the "Rust docs" approach  as the `serde` annotations that mapped the Rust representation to the representation the user sees were taken account of.
 In this case, neither approach gets the `structopt` annotations taken account of and both would require commenting to explain which